-New York College of Health Professions is required to provide its students with information regarding voter registration.
-Please see https://www.ny.gov/services/register-vote for information on how to become a registered in New York.
+• The New York College of Health Professions is required to provide its students with information regarding voter registration.
+Please see Online Voter Registration | New York State Board of Elections (ny.gov) for information on how to become a registered in New York.